WantWare

 Operating System specific process-launching/thread-spawning or Hardware UEFI/BIOS specific or both for startup process (~1 msec startup).

-Resource Accessor
+Resource Assessor

 Handles initial processor/bus/memory assessment and resource pooling.